-After evaluation and if required moderation the scores will be finalised by performing a calculation to identify (at question level) the mean average of all evaluators (Example - a question is scored by three evaluators and judged as scoring 5, 5 and 6.
+The evaluation and if required team may comprise staff from UK SBS and the Contracting Authority and any specific external stakeholders the Contracting Authority deems required.
+After evaluation and if required moderation scores will be finalised by performing a calculation to identify (at question level) the mean average of all evaluators (Example - a question is scored by three evaluators and judged as scoring 5, 5 and 6.
 These scores will be added together and divided by the number of evaluators to produce the final score of $5.33 (5+5+6=16\div 3=5.33)$

-Pass / Fail Criteria Questionnaire Q No. Question subject Commercial SEL1.2 Employment breaches/ Equality Commercial SEL1.3 Compliance to Section 54 of the Modern Slavery Act Commercial SEL2.10 Cyber Essentials Commercial SEL2.12 General Data Protection Regulations (GDPR) Act and Data Protection Act 2018 Commercial FOI1.1 Freedom of Information Exemptions Commercial AW1.1 Form of Bid Commercial AW1.3 Certificate of Bona Fide Bid Commercial AW3.1 Validation check Commercial AW4.1 Special Terms Commercial AW4.2 Changes to the Contract Terms Quality AW6.1 Compliance to the Specification Quality AW6.2 Variable bids - - Invitation to Quote - received on time within e-sourcing tool In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of any of the Award stage scoring methodology or Mandatory pass / fail criteria.
+Pass / Fail criteria Questionnaire Q No. Question subject Commercial SEL1.2 Employment breaches/ Equality Commercial SEL1.3 Compliance to Section 54 of the Modern Slavery Act Commercial SEL2.12 General Data Protection Regulations (GDPR) Act and the Data Protection Act 2018 Commercial FOI1.1 Freedom of Information Commercial AW1.1 Form of Bid Commercial AW1.3 Certificate of Bona Fide Bid Commercial AW3.1 Validation check Commercial AW4.1 Compliance to the Contract Terms Commercial AW4.2 Changes to the Contract Terms Price AW5.1 Maximum Budget Quality AW6.1 Compliance to the Specification Quality AW6.2 Variable Bids - - Invitation to Quote - received on time within e-sourcing tool In the event of a Bidder failing to meet the requirements of a Mandatory pass / fail criteria, the Contracting Authority reserves the right to disqualify the Bidder and not consider evaluation of any of the Award stage scoring methodology or Mandatory pass / fail criteria.

-Scoring Criteria
+Scoring criteria